 The syntax that you use for the GRANT statement depends on whether you are granting privileges to a schema object or granting a role.

-For more information on using the GRANT statement, see "Using SQL standard authorization" in the Derby Developer's Guide.
+For more information on using the GRANT statement, see "Using fine-grained user authorization" in the Derby Security Guide.

 Syntax for tables